nobu-g/cohesion-tools/README.md

 from rhoknp import Document
-from rhoknp.cohesion import ExophoraReferentType from cohesion_tools.evaluation import CohesionEvaluator, CohesionScore
+from rhoknp.cohesion import ExophoraReferentType from cohesion_tools.evaluators.cohesion import CohesionEvaluator, CohesionScore

 documents: List[Document] = [Document.from_knp(path.read_text()) for path in Path("your/dataset").glob("*.knp")]
 predicted_documents = your_model(documents)